PROTECT ANCIENT FORESTS

 Ancient forests, also known as old growth forests, serve as the lungs of our planet.
 These majestic ecosystems naturally sequester enormous amounts of carbon, reduce wildfire risk, supply clean drinking water, and provide refuge to endangered species.

-Despite their immense benefits, these treasure troves of biodiversity on United States public lands are still being logged today.
+Despite their immense benefits, these treasure troves of biodiversity on United States public lands are still being commercially logged today.

 Future generations are counting on us during this critical moment.